-StackState named a Cool Vendor in Performance Analysis
+StackState Named Cool Vendor in Gartner's Performance Analysis

-Atlanta, Georgia – September 12, 2019: StackState, world’s Topology and Relationship-Based Observability platform for hybrid IT, today announced that it has been named a Cool Vendor based on September 10, 2019, report titled, “Cool Vendors in Performance Analysis” by Padraig Byrne, Federico De Silva, Pankaj Prasad, Sanjit Ganguli, Manjunath Bhat, Scott Etkin, Siddharth Shetty, and Josh Chessman at Gartner, Inc.
+Atlanta, Georgia – September 12, 2019 – StackState, the world’s Topology-Powered Observability platform for hybrid IT, today announced that it has been named a Cool Vendor based on September 10, 2019, report titled, “Cool Vendors in Performance Analysis” by Padraig Byrne, Federico De Silva, Pankaj Prasad, Sanjit Ganguli, Manjunath Bhat, Scott Etkin, Siddharth Shetty, and Josh Chessman at Gartner, Inc.

 “Performance analysis vendors are responding to new challenges in monitoring systems with innovations including the wider adoption of Artificial Intelligence and Machine Learning.
 Action, not just reaction, is key to Coolness”, Gartner writes.